-7, boulevard Joseph II, L-1840 Luxembourg
+11, rue Robert Stumper, L-2557 Luxembourg

 TRE is a Société Anonyme under the Luxembourg law, limited by shares, with its registered office in Luxembourg.
 It is a wholly owned subsidiary of TRC, which is a reinsurance company domiciled in New York, USA.
-TRE provides the TransRe group with its main platform to write business in Continental Europe and the MENA region, not otherwise served by TransRe's wider regional office distribution network.
+TRE provides the TransRe group with its main platform to write business in Continental Europe and the MENA region.

-TRE is headquartered in Luxembourg since 1 July 2019.
+TRE has been headquartered in Luxembourg since 1 July 2019.
 TRE commenced underwriting risks under the name of Guardian Reinsurance Company effective from 1 January 1977.
-Guardian Reinsurance Company was acquired by TRC from Guardian Royal Exchange plc, London, UK, in 1996 and renamed to TransRe Zurich Ltd. Upon re-domiciliation the Company was renamed to TransRe Europe S.A.
+Guardian Reinsurance Company was acquired by TRC from Guardian Royal Exchange plc, London, UK, in 1996 and renamed to TransRe Zurich Ltd. Upon re-domiciliation to Luxembourg the Company was renamed to TransRe Europe S.A.